kolenaIO/kolena/docs/metrics/geometry-matching.md

+---
+description: Choosing the best algorithm to match objects in computer vision tasks
+---

 # Geometry Matching

 Geometry matching is the process of matching inferences to ground truths for computer vision workflows with a